CenturyLinkCloud/PublicKB/Network/centurylink-cloud-guide-to-openvpn-access-server.md

 ### Adding Routes to CenturyLink Cloud VLANs

 1. Navigate to **Configuration > VPN Settings** in the Web Admin UI.
 In the **Routing** section, confirm **Yes, via NAT** is selected and input the CenturyLink Cloud vlans you wish to allow Client VPN users to access once connected.
-Generally, this list includes (1) the vlan in which the OpenVPN AS server resides and (2) any vlans that you wish to deliver services from to end users.
+Generally, this list includes any vlans that you wish to deliver services from to end users.
 CenturyLink Cloud uses /24 networks.

     ![vlan routes](../images/centurylink-cloud-guide-to-openvpn-access-server-09.png)

 2. Choose **Save Settings**, followed by **Update Running Server.**

+3. Add [Intra Data Center](../Network/connecting-data-center-networks-through-firewall-policies.md) and [Cross Data Center](../Network/creating-cross-data-center-firewall-policies.md) firewall policies from the OpenVPN Access Server vlan to the vlans (networks) that house your services client vpn users will consume.

 ### Configuring LDAP Authentication
 While there are various authentication methods (Local, PAM, Radius, LDAP) this example guide will focus on using LDAP.